 Remote Design Jobs In 2020

-I've googled some vacancies related to Product Design, UI Design, and UX Design and found out that there are a ton of jobs out there.
+I've googled some vacancies related to Product Design, UI Design, and UX Design and found out that there are many jobs out there.
 Not like it was several years ago when I mostly focused on client work and long term collaborations.

 I remember it was a struggle to find a remote job in a pool of regular jobs.
 Most websites and organizations didn't take it seriously.

 The freelance work or remote positions were mostly specified for temporary solutions like design a new feature for a product or re-design a website.
-Right now, I see more potential in remote jobs, mainly because the design process is changed over the years.
+I see more potential in remote jobs, mainly because the design process has changed over the years.
 And I'd even say the importance of product design is way higher these days.